 BRUNO CAMP NIGHT WITH THE CHICAGO SKY

+Camp session, date and time are TBD for 2018.
 Bruno Camp and the Chicago Sky are teaming up again this summer for Bruno Camp Night with the Sky!
-Bruno Campers who attend Fundamental Camp IV (August 3rd-6th) will have the added bonus of going to a Chicago Sky game on August 5th at 7PM (Chicago Sky vs Atlanta Dream).
+Bruno Campers who attend will have the added bonus of going to a Chicago Sky game.
+The cost is $25 per camper and includes supervised round-trip bus transportation and game ticket.
 Parents will be able to sign their camper up for tickets on the first day of camp with a Sky representative.
 Parents are also able to purchase a ticket for themselves to meet their child at the game for $25.
 Campers and parents that purchase tickets will be seated in a special “Camp Bruno” section for the game with Bruno basketball coaches as chaperons.
 Transportation is provided.
-If you’d like to purchase tickets ahead of time and skip the line, contact Jordan Mendelson at 312-994-5963 or firstname.lastname@example.org.
+If you’d like to purchase tickets ahead of time and skip the line, contact Jordan Mendelson at 312-994-5963 or email@example.com.

-In addition to the special Bruno Nights with the Sky, all Bruno Campers this year have the opportunity to purchase discounted tickets for all 2017 Sky home games!
-See Elena Delle Donne, former Bruno Camper Allie Quigley, and Chicagoan Cappie Pondexter as they look to bring a WNBA championship to Chicago.
-To take advantage of this offer, visit https://oss.ticketmaster.com/aps/sky/EN/promotion/home and use the exclusive promo code “BRUNOCAMP”.
+In addition to the special Bruno Nights with the Sky, all Bruno Campers this year have the opportunity to purchase discounted tickets for all 2018 Sky home games!
+See former Bruno Camper Allie Quigley, Chicago native Cappie Pondexter and newly acquired Stefanie Dolson as they look to bring a WNBA championship to Chicago.
+To take advantage of this offer, visit https://oss.ticketmasket.com/a... and use the exclusive promo code “BRUNOCAMP”.

 EXTENDED DAY CAMPERS